 Position the hoop with the adjustment screw to the left, out of the way of the stitches.
-Otherwise, this part of the hoop will catch the thread, causing possible damage to the floss and general frustration and annoyance for you.Continue to 3 of 8 below.
+Otherwise, this part of the hoop can catch the thread, causing possible damage to the floss.Continue to 3 of 10 below.

 Begin the Cross Stitch

 Check to see that the needle is inserted directly into the space in the corner of the Aida square.
-It should not pierce any threads or go between any of the threads that are grouped in the square.
+It should not pierce any fabric threads.

-When you are sure that you have the needle inserted correctly, bring your right hand to the front of the hoop.
+When you're sure that you have the needle inserted correctly, bring your right hand to the front of the hoop.
 The needle should be large enough to perch in the fabric, but if it starts to fall out, support the needle with the ring finger of your left hand.

-Grasp the needle and draw the floss up through the hole as demonstrated.
-Do not pull the floss all the way through!
-Leave a "tail" of about two inches on the back of the fabric.
-If you have difficulty with this step, use a waste knot.Continue to 4 of 8 below.
+Grasp the needle and draw the floss up through the hole.
+Do not pull the floss all the way through.
+Leave a "tail" of about 2 inches on the back of the fabric.
+If you have difficulty with this step, use a waste knot to secure your thread.Continue to 4 of 10 below.

 Complete the First Half Stitch

 Draw the thread across the Aida square diagonally.
-Insert the tip of the needle as shown in the photo.
-Take your right hand to the back of the fabric and pull the needle and floss through the hole in the upper right-hand corner.
-Take care to leave the end of the floss on the back of the fabric.
-Do not pull the stitch too tight.
+Insert the tip of the needle in the upper right-hand corner, and take your right hand to the back of the fabric and pull the needle and floss through the hole.
+Take care to leave the "tail" of the floss on the back of the fabric—do not pull the stitch too tight.
 Leave the floss a little loose.
-You have just stitched a half stitch.Continue to 5 of 8 below.
+You have just stitched a half stitch.Continue to 5 of 10 below.

 Begin a Second Half Stitch

 With your right hand at the back of the fabric, insert the needle in the lower right corner of the Aida square, directly below the top of the half stitch.
-Use the photo as a guide.
 Draw the needle and floss up to the top of the hoop.
-Flip the hoop over.
-Keep your needle in your right hand.Continue to 6 of 8 below.
+Next, flip the hoop over and keep your needle in your right hand.Continue to 6 of 10 below.